 Central Michigan University is the best option for individuals thinking about an Entrepreneurial Studies major.
 Students who enjoy a more slow-paced life will appreciate Central Michigan University's location in the small town of Mount Pleasant, Michigan.

+Central Michigan University is known for the success of military students and is ranked 229 best in the United States for veterans.
 Central Michigan University attempts to keep prices reasonable for students.
-Students usually leave the university with only $28,112 in student debt.
-Central Michigan University does not require first-year students to live on-campus.
+Students usually leave the university with only $24,436 in student debt.
 Learn more and see just how well Central Michigan University ranks in other categories.

 Any student pursuing a degree in Entrepreneurial Studies has to check out Brown University.
 Students from the Entrepreneurial Studies program at Brown University earn 32.2% above the the standard college graduate with the same degree.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.